-- 18.4 Pressure testing shall be carried out before a system/components are put into operation in the presence of the approving authority. - .1 Pressure pipelines as well as various fittings shall be pressure tested at a minimum of $1.5 \times 1.5 \times 1.5$ - .2 Cylinders shall be pressure tested at a pressure Pe as a function of the working pressure P.

-Pe = 1.5 where P < 40 bar
+- 18.4 Pressure testing shall be carried out before a system/components are put into operation in the presence of the approving authority. - .1 Pressure pipelines as well as various fittings shall be pressure tested at a minimum of 1.5 x the working pressure. - .2 Cylinders shall be pressure tested at a pressure Pe as a function of the working pressure P. Pe = 1.5 where P < 40 bar

-Pe = 1.4 P + 4 where P > 40 bar
+Pe = 1.4 P + 4 where $P \ge 40$ bar

-The test pressure may not be below 4 bar.
+The test pressure shall not be below 4 bar.

-- 18.5 The system pressure for winches, net drums, etc. may not, without special permission from the Danish Maritime Authority, exceed 250 bar at the pump. - 18.6 Taking into account the maximum permissible noise level on the vessel, the flow speed in the pressure line of a hydraulic system may not exceed 3 m/sec. on the working deck and enclosed working decks and 4 m/sec. in other places, however a flow speed of up to 5 m/sec. may be permitted in systems such as bow propellers and mooring winches used for short periods of time.
-For the same reasons, the flow speed in suction pipes may not exceed 0.8 m/sec. - 18.7 Pipe diagrams and calculations shall be submitted to the approving authority showing that the above-mentioned provisions have been followed.
+- 18.5 The system pressure for winches, net drums, etc. shall not, without special permission from the Danish Maritime Authority, exceed 250 bar at the pump. - 18.6 Taking into account the maximum permissible noise level on the vessel, the flow speed in the pressure line of a hydraulic system shall not exceed 3 m/sec. on the working deck and enclosed working decks and 4 m/sec. in other places, however a flow speed of up to 5 m/sec. may be permitted in systems such as bow propellers and mooring winches used for short periods of time.
+For the same reasons, the flow speed in suction pipes shall not exceed 0.8 m/sec. - 18.7 Pipe diagrams and calculations shall be submitted to the approving authority showing that the abovementioned provisions have been followed.